nasa-jpl/captoolkit/RECIPE.md

 - Many routines accept multiple input files to process in parallel
 - See each routine's source code (header) for further information
 - Examples of actual (random) runs are given to illustrate code usage
-- Some scripts have been renamed in the released `captoolkit` repository
 - Although we did not use ICESat data in the paper, we include it here